-A few of the things weren’t even on my radar, and I probably wouldn’t have tried them either, if it weren’t for being on this exploratory journey.
+When I started out on this exploratory journey, I had a few things in mind, but I had no idea I would discover so many new and interesting ways to practice self-care.
 In fact, many of them – publishing a book, swimming with sharks, trying acupuncture – scared the crap out of me, if I’m being honest.
-They have certainly pushed me beyond my comfort zone in many instances, and it’s because of that reason that the experiences have enriched my life in so many ways.
+I’ve certainly pushed myself beyond my comfort zone in many instances, and it’s for that reason that the experiences have enriched my life in so many ways.

-But I have to admit this “first” experience with reflexology was actually kind of comical.
+But I have to admit, this first experience with reflexology was kind of comical.
 Aside from the obvious language barrier (my questions were answered only with a confused smile), on three different occasions the practitioner left the room in the middle of my treatment to greet someone at the entrance.
-Evidently there wasn’t a receptionist on duty.
+(Evidently there wasn’t a receptionist on duty.)

 Strangeness aside, I left the treatment feeling pretty amazing.
 Periodically, I experience lower back pain, especially when I sit for long periods of time.
 Massage has been the most helpful preventive strategy, but I was surprised to learn that reflexology seemed to help as well.

 This will be a repeat activity for sure.